 YOU WILL PASS!
 And we do stay by your side until the patch is in your hands.

-Photo Credits to Registered Maine Guide Dillon Reno
+Photo Credits on this page goes to Registered Maine Guide Dillon Reno

 - Rob Gayton

 Maine Guides are licensed and registered with the State of Maine.
 "Guide" means any person who receives any form of remuneration for services in accompanying or assisting any person in the fields, forests, or on the waters, or ice within the jurisdiction of the State while white water rafting, hunting, fishing, trapping, boating, snowmobiling or camping at a primitive camping area.

 Maine Guides are licensed in one or more specialized classifications: hunting, inland fishing, recreational, specialized tidewater, specialized sea-kayaking, and white-water rafting.